turulomio/xulpymoney/README.md

 Install in Linux
 ================
-If you use Gentoo you can find a ebuild in https://sourceforge.net/p/xulpymoney/code/HEAD/tree/myportage/app-office/xulpymoney/
+If you use Gentoo you can find a ebuild in https://github.com/Turulomio/myportage/tree/master/app-office/xulpymoney

-If you use other distribution, you need to install PyQtChart manually.
-PyQtChart is not in Linux setup.py dependencies due to PyQt5 doesn't use standard setup tools.
-So for compatibility reasons with distributions like Gentoo, we use this additional step.
+If you use other distribution compatible con pip, you need to install PyQtChart and xulpymoney with the following commands:

 `pip install PyQtChart`

 `pip install xulpymoney`

+You need to install PyQtChart first, because is not in Linux setup.py dependencies due to PyQt5 doesn't use standard setup tools.
+So for compatibility reasons with distributions like Gentoo, we use this additional step.

 Install in Windows as a python module
 =====================================